pabloferz/GeometricTransforms.jl/README.md

-# Shapes.jl
+# GeometricTransforms.jl

 Simple [Julia](https://julialang.org/) library, that defines some origin centered geometric objects (`Ellipsoid`, `TruncatedSquarePyramid`, `Torus`, among others).

-It extends the `Base` method `in` to determine if a point in three dimensions lies within the volume defined by each object.

-Another pair of useful functions here are `transform(f, s::AbstractShape)` and `transform_bounds(s::AbstractShape)`.
+The main functions here are `transform(f, s::AbstractShape)` and `transform_bounds(s::AbstractShape)`.
 The first one maps a function `f(x, y, z)` to another `g(λ, μ, ν) * J(λ, μ, ν)`, where `g(λ, μ, ν)` is basically `f(x, y, z)` within the volume of a shape `s` but under a change of variables to